Summary

 Evaluate

-Go to slide 13.
-Students will be completing a Gallery Walk to view their classmates’ problems.
-Have students take a notebook and pencil with them to write down and solve the system of equations for each problem they visit as they travel around the room.
+Show slide 17.
+Have students complete a Gallery Walk to view their classmates’ problems.
+Have students take a notebook and a pencil with them to write down and solve the system of equations for each problem they visit as they travel around the room.

 Resources